Lowouis/spotly/README.md

 ## Author

 This project was developed by Louis GURITA and is maintained by him.
-For any questions or suggestions, feel free to contact us.
+For any questions or suggestions, feel free to contact me.
 ```